Marine Propellers

 The ideal design depends on the vessel’s characteristics and the user’s specific requirements.

-Yes, some propellers produce a high-pitched humming sound known as “singing.”
+Yes, some marine propellers produce a high-pitched humming sound known as “singing.”
 While it does not affect functionality, it can be bothersome.
-If you experience this issue, contact us for a tailored solution.
+If you experience this issue, Contact us for a tailored solution.

-Several signs may indicate that your propeller is not suitable:
+Several signs may indicate that your propeller is not suitable for your vessel:

 - The engine fails to reach its designed RPM, which may cause overloading.

-- The engine exceeds its designed RPM, suggesting the propeller is not absorbing all the power.
+- The engine exceeds its designed RPM, suggesting the ship propeller is not absorbing all the power.

-- The propeller shows signs of cavitation or erosion.
+- The ship propeller shows signs of cavitation or erosion.

-While diameter and pitch are critical, other factors must also be considered, such as:
+While diameter and pitch are critical, other factors must also be considered when choosing a marine propeller, such as:

 - Number of blades